Skip to content

 Most cheap phones cut corners on the camera or the software support to keep the price down.
 Google didn’t do that here.
 You’re getting a device that feels like a tool designed for people who actually care about their bank accounts.
 It’s a direct challenge to the idea that you have to spend a grand to get a reliable, high-performance smartphone.

-Check out our guide on the best budget smartphones for 2026
+Check out our guide for the best durable phones of the season.

 Gemini and the Google Pixel 9a budget power features